 Holley Stewart, Senior Manager, Anglophone Africa, Country Support

 Holley Stewart is Family Planning 2020’s regional manager for Anglophone Africa and in this role continues her professional focus on addressing the health and rights of people, especially women and children, tackling international development and health issues—including population dynamics, family planning, reproductive health, maternal-newborn-child health, gender and youth.
 A policy communications and advocacy specialist, she assists decision-makers with translating, communicating, and using data for delivering key messages and for policy reform.
 She has strengthened advocacy skills and media coverage on topics ranging from population issues and family planning to gender-based violence and female genital mutilation and has developed strategic frameworks for policy action, particularly in sub-Saharan African countries.
 Mostly recently, at the Population Reference Bureau, she managed its country portfolios in Malawi, Benin, and Ghana which advanced family planning as a critical development issue on national agenda where she used innovative data visualization technologies to engage high-level policymakers.
 She has written or contributed to many policy-relevant publications and training materials and has worked in several countries including Benin, Burkina Faso, Ghana, Mali, Rwanda, Senegal, South Africa, and Tanzania.
 Fluent in French, she holds a B.A. cum laude in history and literature from Harvard University and a M.Sc. in medical demography from the London School of Hygiene and Tropical Medicine at the University of London.
-A swimmer who relishes ocean water, Holley studies the cello when on land.

 Emily J. Sullivan, Youth Engagement Manager